TEAMMATES/teammates/docs/CONTRIBUTING.md

 We welcome anyone manually testing our product and reporting bugs or suggestions for enhancements in the issue tracker.

 If you want to undertake such a role without actually contributing code, [get an instructor account from TEAMMATES](https://teammatesv4.appspot.com/web/front/request).
-Remember to mention the purpose of your request under "Any other comments/queries". *Note that we may need to assign a different institute from your request in order to prevent fraudulent usages.*
+Remember to mention the purpose of your request under "Any other comments/queries". _Note that we may need to assign a different institute from your request in order to prevent fraudulent usages._

 ### Submitting a pull request

-We accept patches/fixes in form of pull requests (PRs).
+We accept patches/fixes in the form of pull requests (PRs).
 Make sure that the pull request addresses an open issue in the issue tracker.
 Remember to follow the [TEAMMATES Development Process](process.md).

 By submitting a PR, you agree to allow the project team to license your work under the terms of the [GNU GPL v2 License](https://github.com/TEAMMATES/teammates/blob/master/LICENSE).